Hadiskhabis/pml-playground/pandoc/filters-lua/pml-writer/README.md

 - [`pandoc.pml`][pandoc.pml]

 The JSON representation is generated via `pandoc -t json`.
-Because pandoc generates the JSON AST as a single line, we pipe it through the `jsome` tool (Node.js) to prettify it and make it more human readable.
+Because pandoc generates the JSON AST as a single line, we prettify it using Ruby to make it more human readable.

 # About Custom Writers